jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

 we are a lean team that accomplishes a tremendous amount of meaningful things and wastes nothing.My first acknowledgement goes out to all of our consultants who spent part of their time in the Research division this year, without whose talent, curiosity, time, and courage our research simply would not exist.I would also like to thank Aaron Haymore, our Research Program Coordinator, for his contributions this year to our research program, including help with countless coordinated vulnerability disclosures, administrative and program management support, his assistance in compiling some of this information for this report, and the joy he brings to everything we do.I am also grateful to our Research Working Group Leads and RDs \- each a talented researcher and consultant in their own right \- who generously share their time to mentor others, lead technical discussions in our monthly research working group meetings, and even inspire new projects.
-These leaders include Daniel Romero, Jeff Dileo, Jeremy Boone, Nick Dunn, Richard Appleby, Robert Seacord, Timur Duehr, Viktor Gazdag, and William Groesbeck.Finally, I would like to thank our US CTO, Dave Goldsmith, our Group CTO, Ollie Whitehouse, and our Commercial Research Director, Matt Lewis, for their friendship and for all of the many ways in which they help to support and advance Research at NCC Group, as well as to thank the artists at MC2 Manchester for the graphic design of this report.372021 NCC Group Annual Research Report 2021 NCC Group Annual Research ReportAppSec Cali, Neural Information Processing Systems (NeurIPS), USENIX Enigma, USENIX CSET, the USENIX Workshop on Offensive Technologies (WOOT) and multiple DEF CON villages.
-Our work is regularly covered by publications including Wired, Forbes, The New York Times, Politico, DarkReading, Techcrunch, Fast Company, the Wall Street Journal, The Register, SC Magazine, and other mainstream and trade publications globally.research.nccgroup.com
+These leaders include Daniel Romero, Jeff Dileo, Jeremy Boone, Nick Dunn, Richard Appleby, Robert Seacord, Timur Duehr, Viktor Gazdag, and William Groesbeck.
+Finally, I would like to thank our US CTO, Dave Goldsmith, our Group CTO, Ollie Whitehouse, and our Commercial Research Director, Matt Lewis, for their friendship and for all of the many ways in which they help to support and advance Research at NCC Group, as well as to thank the artists at MC2 Manchester for the graphic design of this report.
+2021 NCC Group Annual Research Report
+2021 NCC Group Annual Research Report
+38
+About Research at NCC Group
-@nccgroupinfosecAbout Research at NCC GroupNCC Group employs some of the most talented security consultants and researchers on the planet, serving 15,000 clients worldwide and uncovering countless vulnerabilities per year through both client work and independent vulnerability research.
-We are a research\-driven firm where every researcher on our team is also an active consultant.leading universities, as evidenced across several of our research publications.
-In 2020, NCC Group was the only security company which co\-founded and sit on the Governing Board and Technical Advisory Committee of the Open Source Security Foundation, an industry\-wide coalition within the Linux Foundation dedicated to improving the security of the open source ecosystem through a range of strategic projects.
-NCC Group also regularly conducts publicly\-reported security audits across a range of high impact and security\-critical technologies.With hundreds of specialized consultants, our technical security research areas extend into almost every area of security, as well as global standards bodies including the C Standards Committee and CIS Benchmarks.
+NCC Group employs some of the most talented security consultants and researchers on the planet, serving 15,000 clients worldwide and uncovering countless vulnerabilities per year through both client work and independent vulnerability research.
+We are a research\-driven firm where every researcher on our team is also an active consultant.
+With hundreds of specialized consultants, our technical security research areas extend into almost every area of security, as well as global standards bodies including the C Standards Committee and CIS Benchmarks.
 We